Why usFeaturesTemplatesBlogGlossary

 1. Look-Ahead Bias

-Using information that wouldn’t have been available at the time of the trade.
+Using information that would not have been available at the time of the trade.
 For example, using quarterly results data that was published after the trade date.

 2. Survivorship Bias